Further your knowledge of approaches to social protection and gain the skills to improve policies and programmes for positive social change.

 The course is taught in English.
 To derive the maximum benefit from the course, you should be proficient in English and able to take an active part in discussions.
 Your English needs to be of an intermediate standard or higher.
 Ideally you will have an International English Language Test System (IELTS) score of 6.5 or above, or a Common European Framework for Languages (CEFR) score of B2 or above.

 Prior knowledge of social protection is desired.
+You are not required to take an IELTS test, this is a guide only.

 The course fee is £1,550.